F A Q

 Yes, prior to attending the residency sessions, students submit new work, which will be discussed by our faculty and your peers in our faculty-led workshops.

 We have two ten-day residencies.
 The summer residency begins in midsummer, and the winter residency begins in late December.
+Our website lists specific dates of upcoming residencies: Residency Schedule.

 Please see the application requirements here: Application Requirements.

-NOTE: We DO NOT require GRE scores.
+We Do Not require GRE scores.

-Students must have completed a bachelors degree by the time they begin the M.F.A.
+Students must have completed a bachelors degree by the time they begin the MFA.

 For more details on admissions: Application Information.